pubkey/rxdb/docs/RxDocument.md

 ```

 ### set()
 To change data in your document, use this function.
 It takes the field-path and the new value as parameter.
 Note that calling the set-function will not change anything in your storage directly.
-You have to call .save() afterly to submit changes.
+You have to call .save() after to submit changes.

 ```js
 myDocument.set('firstName', 'foobar');